Your 2023 Texas Travel Bucket List is here …according to Texas Travel Talk!

 Palo Pinto Mountains State Park will be the first new state park with campgrounds to open in Texas in about 20 years.
 It’s located in Strawn, about 80 miles west of Fort Worth.

-If you’re planning on visiting several Texas state parks in 2023, consider buying a Texas State Park pass.
+If you plan to visit several Texas state parks in 2023, consider buying a Texas State Park pass.
 It’s $70 a year and good for everyone in the car.
 Most state parks charge a small entrance fee of $5-$8 for each person.
 That’s a big saving if you visit all 89 of them!

 We leave you with these things to consider as you plan your 2023 Texas Travel Bucket List.